IDM provides an additional variable, named

 boot.properties, and then other configuration files.

 For more information, refer to Server configuration.

 For example, you can retrieve the value of the

 alias = identityServer.getProperty("openidm.config.crypto.alias", "true", true);

 /path/to/openidm.
 May be superseded by an absolute path.

 Retrieves the directory used when you started IDM.
 That directory includes configuration and script files for your project.

-For more information on the project location, see Startup configuration.
+For more information on the project location, refer to Startup configuration.

 Retrieves the directory associated with database cache and audit logs.
 You can find

-For more information on the working location, see Startup configuration.
+For more information on the working location, refer to Startup configuration.